 Brockencote Hall, Worcestershire.

-I had spent the day Christmas shopping in England`s second city, Birmingham and I was beginning to feel very stressed out around the edges, so I was looking forward to spending the evening at one of the finest luxury hotels and restaurants in the county of Worcestershire.
+I had spent much of the day driving up to the midlands from the south coast through persistent rain and heavy traffic and was feeling very tired and stressful when I arrived at Brockencote Hall, so I was eagerly looking forward to spending a couple of days at one of the finest luxury hotels & restaurants in the county of Worcestershire.

-As I left behind the suburbs of the sprawling city and drove through the beautiful Worcestershire countryside I began to relax and look forward to a wonderful dining experience with a glass of fine wine or two!
+As I drove through the beautiful Worcestershire countryside I started to relax and was looking forward to a glass or two of fine wine, a tasty meal and comfortable room, in which to rest my weary mind & body.
 I was not going to be disappointed!

 Brockencote Hall is situated in an idyllic setting, just a five-minute walk from the picturesque village of Chaddesley Corbett, proudly standing in seventy acres of its own beautiful parkland, complete with a scenic lake, tennis court and a perfectly restored half – timbered 17th century Dovecote.

-I stopped the car as I drove on to the long sweeping 100m tree lined drive leading up to the former Victorian country Manor House and took a little time to soak up the vista.
-The grounds are well maintained and I was greeted warmly at reception by friendly, pleasant, professional and efficient staff.
+I stopped the car as I drove on to the long sweeping 100m tree lined drive leading up to the former Victorian country Manor House and took a little time to soak up the vista & well maintained grounds.
+My wife & I were greeted warmly by the friendly & pleasant reception staff, enquiring about our journey and welcoming us to Brockencote Hotel.

-A multi-million pound facelift gave new life to the tired looking buildings, blending the best of the traditional features with the essential modern necessities.
-The elegance of the Victorian features still remains particularly in the entrance hall and the library.
+A multi-million pound facelift gave new life to the Hotel, blending the best of the traditional & original features with the essential modern necessities.
+The elegance of the Victorian features still remains particularly in the stunning entrance hall and comfortable library.

 The conventional conservatory has been refurbished and revitalised as the Le Colonial Bar and Lounge.
 The decor was inspired by colonial Indian Raj and has a graceful oak carved bar, high ceilings and impressive views of the parkland which adds an appreciation of the history and space to this striking hotel.

-Unfortunately I was unable to enjoy a traditional afternoon tea in the bar or on the adjoining terrace, whilst looking out across the estate and sweeping Worcestershire countryside.
+I was unable to enjoy a traditional afternoon tea in the bar or on the adjoining terrace, whilst looking out across the estate and sweeping Worcestershire countryside, as I was visiting during the winter months. maybe next time!
 The restaurant terrace has a small water feature and there is also a haha skirting the open field, preventing the sheep from entering the immediate Hotel environs.

 My wife and I sat on one of the comfortable settees in front of the large open – fireplace with a single rural themed oil painting above it.
 There were wood panelled walls and a wall of books, some real books & others decorative.